2016 Colombian peace agreement referendum

-The Colombian peace agreement referendum was held on 2 October 2016 to ratify the final agreement on the termination of the Colombian conflict between the Colombian government and the FARC guerillas.
-It failed with 50.2% voting against it and 49.8% voting in favor.
-Approval of the referendum was taken for granted in Colombia based on opinion polls.
-Explanations for the surprising "No" victory fell along the similar ideological lines of Donald Trump's victory in the 2016 U.S. presidential election and the Brexit referendum, both also held in 2016.
+The Colombian peace agreement referendum was held on 2 October 2016, aiming to ratify the final agreement on the termination of the Colombian conflict between the Colombian government and the FARC guerillas.
+It failed, with 50.2% voting against it and 49.8% voting in favor.
+Approval of the referendum was taken for granted in Colombia prior to the vote based on opinion polls.
+However, the 'No' option ended up winning by a narrow margin.

+The result was compared to the outcome of the Brexit referendum and Donald Trump's victory in the 2016 U.S. presidential election, both also held in 2016.

 Background

+The conflict is historically rooted in a period of Colombian history known as La Violencia, which was triggered by the 1948 assassination of liberal political leader Jorge Eliécer Gaitán, and in the aftermath of the anti-communist repression in rural Colombia in the 1960s that led Liberal and Communist militants to re-organize into the Revolutionary Armed Forces of Colombia (FARC).

-The aim of this vote was the direct approval or rejection by voters of the agreements signed between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) in Cartagena de Indias, 27 September 2016.
+The aim of the vote was the direct approval or rejection by voters of the agreements signed between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) in Cartagena de Indias, 27 September 2016.
 The peace negotiations began on 26 August 2012, in Havana, and concluded on 25 August 2016.
 The final agreement included topics of rural reform, political participation, the end of hostilities, solutions to the production of illicit drugs, the rights of victims, and the mechanisms of implementation and verification.

 On 18 July 2016 the Constitutional Court approved the holding of a national plebiscite to validate the peace agreement.
-The ballot paper consisted of a single question for voters to approve or reject the signed peace agreements:
+The ballot paper consisted of a single question for voters and that being whether to approve or reject the signed peace agreements:

 For the agreement to be approved, the "Yes" votes had to account for at least 13% of the electorate (i.e., 4,396,626 votes out of a total of 34,899,945 registered voters) and outnumber the "No" votes.